Code-Institute-Submissions/DennisSchenkel-PP2/README.md

-### Known & unfixed bugs
+### Known & Unfixed Bugs

 - No errors have been found, that would qualify as bugs.

 ### Learnings

-- At the start of the project I went with importing the professions and platform data from JSON files.
+- At the start of the project, I went with importing the professions and platform data from JSON files.
 Close to the end of the project, with the support of Kay, I learned that only the Chrome Browser is capable of using the JSON import.<br>
-To resolve this problem I changes the JSON files to JS files and created objects in them, that previously have been the JSON file.
-On the bottom comes an export statement and in the main JS file comes the import of the JS foles instead the JSON files.
-The changes where made in just a few minutes.
+To resolve this problem, I changed the JSON files to JS files and created objects in them, that previously have been the JSON file.
+On the bottom comes an export statement and in the main JS file comes the import of the JS files instead of the JSON files.
+The changes were made in just a few minutes.

-### Possible improvements
+### Possible Improvements

-- For a real world project I would prefere to have a selection of multiple professions with a text input field.
+- For a real world project, I would prefer to have a selection of multiple professions with a text input field.
 - With consideration of time and scope for this project, I decided to go with the selection of only one profession with a dropdown.
-- For improved navigation I would add keydown eventListener for enter end delete for goint to the next step (enter) or going a step back (delete).
+- For improved navigation, I would add keydown eventListener for enter and delete for going to the next step (enter) or going a step back (delete).
 - When going one step back, the former selected information are deleted from the array and they have to be put in again.
     - In a next version I would implement a feature, that the former selected values are still selected, even when going back and forth between steps
-- I worked with arrays and the indexing in each array has to be consistently the same to the selected platform.
+- I worked with arrays, and the indexing in each array has to be consistently the same to the selected platform.
 That can potentially lead to problems.
-    - In a new version of the application I would try working with more objects instead of so many arrays.
+    - In a new version of the application, I would try working with more objects instead of so many arrays.
 - From my understanding of the concept of memory leaks, the way I use eventListeners on buttons to go back and forth between steps, could lead to a browser crash, when the memory heap gets full.
-This would only happen after many thounsand times of going back in forth, but should be fixed in a new version.
+This would only happen after many thousand times of going back and forth, but should be fixed in a new version.

 ## Credits